Samantha Ruth Prabhu: Established actress (2013–2018)

-Experimental roles, accolades and recent work (2019–present)
+Experimental roles, streaming projects and production (2019–present)

 After acting in her first women-centric film U Turn, she is next starred in another women-centric film Oh!
 Baby released on 5 July 2019.
 The film is the remake of the 2014 South Korean film Miss Granny.
 It grossed ₹40 crores at the box office.
 A critic from Firstpost cited her performance to be her "career-best".
 Manoj Kumar R of The Indian Express felt that Samantha thrives in the role that reflects the possibilities of youth, the burden of old age, and the society's indifference to the desires and complaints of old people."
 She next starred in Majili alongside Naga Chaitanya, which marked their first collaboration after their marriage and their fourth collaboration overall after Ye Maaya Chesave, Manam, and Autonagar Surya.
 Her character was included in the list of strongest female roles of 2019 compiled by Auro Media House.
 Her performance received critical acclaim for her performance in Majili and several accolades for her performance in the two films.
+A critic of India Today stated, "Samantha moves people to tears with her natural performance."
+Samantha next played a wife who cheats on her husband in Super Deluxe opposite Fahadh Faasil.
+The film received critical acclaim with Karthik Kumar of Hindustan Times stating that she shine like never before.

 Samantha next played the character of Janaki Devi in the 2020 film Jaanu, which was a remake of 2018 Tamil film '96.
-The film received positive reviews with her performance receiving critical acclaim.
-In 2021, she performed her first dance number in the film, Pushpa: The Rise alongside Allu Arjun in the song "Oo Antava Oo Oo Antava".
-Her first release of 2022 Kaathuvaakula Rendu Kaadhal received mixed reviews.
-Directed by Vignesh Shivan, she played the role Khatija alongside Nayanthara and Vijay Sethupathi.

-Upcoming films

-Samantha signed a mythological film in 2020 titled Shaakuntalam, directed by Gunasekhar, where she will be seen as Shakuntala.
-In November 2021, she was cast in Chennai Story directed by Philip John and produced by Guru Films, marking her international debut.
-She signed a film with debutant director, Shantaruban, produced by Dream Warrior Pictures.
-She also has a pan-India film, Yashoda, produced by Sridevi Movies, which started filming on 6 December 2021.
-On 21 April 2022, she announced Kushi opposite Vijay Deverakonda set to directed by Shiva Nirvana, thus marking her second collaboration with both of them.
-The film was launched in Hyderabad and is set in a Kashmir backdrop.

-Television

-Samantha made her television debut in 2020 by hosting a special episode of the Telugu-language reality television series Bigg Boss 4.
+The film and her performance earned positive reviews with Sangeetha Devi Dundoo stating, "Samantha comes into her own gradually.
+Jaanu is another feather in her cap, but there are portions where she seems to struggle."
+She made her television debut in 2020 by hosting a special episode of the Telugu-language reality television series Bigg Boss 4.
 She received praise for her work in the series.
 Later, in the same year she once again hosted a talk show Sam Jam that streamed on Aha.
 In 2021, Samantha headlined the second season of Amazon Prime Video's Hindi spy thriller streaming television series The Family Man alongside Manoj Bajpayee, thus marking her debut in the digital content medium.
 She played the role of the main antagonist Raji, a rebel leader from the Liberation Tigers of Tamil Eelam.
 Her performance earned her widespread critical acclaim and won her the Filmfare OTT Award for Best Actress in a Drama Series.
+That year, she also performed her first dance number in the film, Pushpa: The Rise alongside Allu Arjun in the song "Oo Antava Oo Oo Antava".